+Figure 3.
 6.

-Figure 3.5.

 Context Diagram of the proposed system.

 Figure 3.6 is a graphical representation of the information flow in the PESO-Net system.
 It shows the different processes involved in capturing, manipulating, storing, and distributing data between the system and its environment, as well as between its components.
 The system is considered a single high-level process, as shown in the context diagram.
 Additionally, the diagram illustrates the relationships between the system and other entities such as Job Seekers, Job Recruiters, and PESO staff.